Free CNA Practice Test (2026)

 Clinical Skills Evaluation

-In the skills portion, you will be asked to perform five randomly assigned nursing assistant tasks, one of which is always hand hygiene.
-These tasks are demonstrated in a simulated care environment and observed by a nurse evaluator, who scores your performance using a standardized checklist.
+In the skills portion, you will be asked to perform several randomly assigned nursing assistant tasks, which typically include hand hygiene.
+These tasks are completed in a simulated care environment and observed by a nurse evaluator, who scores performance using a standardized checklist or state-approved evaluation criteria.

 Skills may include: